Kazakh-British Technical University

 • Assistance to organizations, including state and international, in the development and implementation of the activities and programs in the field of education, science, culture, sports, art, entrepreneurship in the framework of charitable and sponsorship assistance

 Social projects to facilitate education among children from orphanage

 Faculties and Institutes of KBTU involved: Business School, Department for Student Affairs, KBTU Alumni, international students.

 On the 1st of December 2019, international students of KBTU visited the Almaty Orphanage No. 1.
 As a result, during the summer of 2020, group of international students spent three months teaching children from the orphanage English and Chinese languages.

 Faculties and Institutes of KBTU involved: Faculty of Information Technologies

 Partners for joint project groups participate in discussion: TalTech University (Estonia), Shandong Microsensor Institute (China), Michigan Technological University (US).

 Processing of images of the eye retina to detect diseases

 Educational Programs that have SDG 3 components: Bioinformatics and Bioengineering, Health Information Systems

-Potential Grant funds: Dundee university (UK), Industrial partner Takeda (Japan)
+Potential partners: Dundee university (UK), Industrial partner Takeda (Japan).